YarinAtias/PvP-Chess-GUI/README.md

-This project is about playing chess with other friend wether on the console or on a GUI version.
+This project is about playing chess with other friend whether on the console or on a GUI version.

 If you want to play there are 2 options.